Plus video of Ramsey Strong at work; the organization has delivered thousands of meals to area health-care workers

 Last weekend, as well as continuing their meal delivery, Ramsey Strong volunteers tried to brighten health care workers’ day with Easter treats.

-Thomas E. Franklin is Assistant Professor in Multiplatform Journalism at Montclair State University.
+Thomas E. Franklin is Associate Professor in Multiplatform Journalism at Montclair State University.
 With 30 years' experience in the newspaper business, he is perhaps best known for his iconic flag-raising photograph taken at Ground Zero on 9/11.